 The current treatment system is in need of replacement.
 In winter, it does not perform adequately, with the lagoons occasionally freezing over.
 The liners in the lagoons need repairs, and the facility struggles to meet water quality compliance metrics, which have only gotten stricter over time.
-Due to the facility's age, condition, and failure to comply with today's stringent water quality standards, replacement of the system will greatly benefit the Town of Phippsburg and Routt County as a whole.
+The existing location is also problematic due to its proximity to the floodplain and its elevation, which requires a lift station.
+Due to the facility's age, condition, location, and failure to comply with today's stringent water quality standards, replacement of the system will greatly benefit the Town of Milner and Routt County as a whole.

 Although the existing wastewater collection system is not within a Special District, it does have a defined service boundary, known as an "administrative boundary".
-Because this wastewater collection and treatment system has never been permitted with a SUP, this approval will bring the proposed treatment system as well as the wastewater collection system into compliance with the requirement that such systems operate under a Special Use Permit.
-The boundaries of this SUP will be the administrative boundary containing the collection system, the property containing the wastewater treatment plant, and the easement between the two which contains the sewer line going to the treatment plant.
+The administrative boundary will not be changing with this approval.
+The boundaries of the SUP will include the existing administrative boundary containing the collection system, the existing lagoon treatment plant site where the new solar panels will be placed, and will also include this new location for the new wastewater treatment plant.

-Staff Recommendation

-Staff recommends that the application be RECOMMENDED FOR APPROVAL to the Board of County Commissioners.
+Staff Recommendation Staff recommends that the application be RECOMMENDED FOR APPROVAL to the Board of County Commissioners.

-Issues for Discussion
+\\\Issues for Discussion\\\